goatd/goatd/README.rst

     [15:43:55] loaded driver from example/basic_driver.py

-The original aim was this command would also run your behaviour directly after startup, but this functionality is not yet implemented (see [the issue](https://github.com/goatd/goatd/issues/1)).
-After goatd is running, you should run your behaviour manually.
+The original aim was this command would also run your behaviour directly after startup, but this functionality is not yet implemented (see `the issue
+<https://github.com/goatd/goatd/issues/1>`_).
+After goatd is running, you should
+run your behaviour manually.

 If you would like to use a different config file in a different location, pass the path as an argument to ``goatd``.
 For example, ``$ goatd /etc/goatd/fancy-conf.yaml``.